Our Services

 Florida's material defect disclosure law applies to all sales — MLS listings and direct cash sales alike.
 You must disclose what you know.

-Open insurance claims complicate the sale of a house that needs repairs in Florida, but they don't kill it.
-When a homeowner files a claim for hurricane, flood, or fire damage and the property sells before the claim is settled, the claim rights can transfer to the buyer or be resolved at closing through a separate agreement — but both parties must handle this in writing.
+Open insurance claims complicate the sale of a house that needs repairs in Florida, but they don't stop it.
+When a homeowner sells before a claim is settled, claim rights can transfer to the buyer or be resolved at closing through a separate written agreement.

-Florida's Assignment of Benefits (AOB) laws, revised under SB 2-D in 2022, restrict third-party AOB assignments and affect how contractors can be paid from insurance proceeds after a sale.
-If you have an open Citizens Property Insurance or private insurer claim tied to storm damage from events like Hurricane Ian (2022) or Irma (2017), verify whether the claim is transferable before signing a purchase contract.
+Florida's Assignment of Benefits (AOB) laws, revised under SB 2-D in 2022, restrict third-party AOB assignments and affect how contractors are paid from insurance proceeds after a sale.
+If you have an open Citizens Property Insurance or private insurer claim tied to Hurricane Ian (2022) or Irma (2017), verify whether the claim is transferable before signing a purchase contract.

 Process